-This article sets forth procedures which shall be followed in cases of suspected academic dishonesty.
+This article sets forth procedures which shall be followed in cases of suspected academic dishonesty as defined in the Definitions Section of this Policy.
 These procedures are not exclusive; various University departments and programs may have additional policies and procedures on academic dishonesty.
-Academic dishonesty is defined in Definitions Section of this Policy.